DKISTDC/level2/docs/devlog.md

+- [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
+Because it's still in the Transferring step, but it is no longer transferring.
+Somebody should update the status.
+Maybe fixed?

 Fri, Sep 5
 ----------

+- [x] Can upload from CU Boulder Research Computing and goes through
-- [ ] +Crash and Print should print to the console as well
+- [x] +Crash and Print should print to the console as well
-- [ ] Upload from CU Boulder Research Computing.
+- [x] Upload from CU Boulder Research Computing.
 Works, but uploading is broken
 - [x] Require login immediately: all application code can expect Transfer
   - [x] accessing CU Boulder Research works
   - [x] can't upload!
 Something wrong with transfer, not getting the local path